Meniscus Tear & Meniscus Repair

 This is the latest technique for repair of the Meniscus with the help of disposable devices in which the Meniscus is repaired by suture anchors.
 The advantage of this technique is no knots are to be tied under the skin and no additional incisions are required.
 The disadvantage of this treatment is the cost increases by many folds.

-Important points your surgeon may consider during repair:
+Important points your Arthroscopic Knee Surgeon may consider during repair:

 - Enough sutures are placed to avoid gaps of more than 3-5 mm.